flaviotsf/flaviotsf.github.io/_posts/2012-01-03-Make-a-Point.md

 thumb: map.png
 ---
 Make a Point was a very cool system to work on.
-It started with a simple idea: can we create a form for people to 'praise' their coworkers?
-Then we may let them exchange praises by gift cards.
+It started with a simple idea: can we create a form for people to submit praise to their coworkers?
+Then we may let them exchange these by gift cards.

 I thought the idea was great, but a form by itself would not create a level of engagement that we were looking for.

-So I thought: Why not create a simple system that folks can see who is receiving praise and all?
+So I thought: Why not create a simple system where folks can not only submit these but follow what's going on around the company?

 This is how Make a Point looks today:
 ![Make a Point Landing Page](/public/map-landing.png)